-The Snowdon Horseshoe Walk is a classic in the region, and boasts a well-deserved fame for its stunning rugged peaks with knife-edge ridges and steep scrambles.
+The Snowdon Horseshoe Walk is a classic in the region and boasts well-deserved fame for its rugged peaks with knife-edge ridges and steep scrambles.
 The circuit takes you through the rocky Pyg Track to Crib Goch, a challenging peak to climb that will put your scrambling skills to test.
 Garnedd Ugain is next on the path, and finally, Snowdon, the highest mountain in Wales, and Y Lliwedd cap the circuit.

 Completing the Snowdon Horseshoe takes between 5 to 7 hours, and requires a good fitness level.
 Also, if you are new to scrambling, you would probably benefit from taking a course such as this 2-day introduction to scrambling before tackling a more difficult feat.

 Located in Ogwen Valley, Tryfan is an emblematic peak in the Snowdonia region.
 It gets its name because it has three rocky protrusions.
 It is a favorite among scramblers and is usually tackled on its north side, where the easiest line is Grade 1.
 At the summit of Tryfan are the Adam and Eve monoliths that make for a fun photo op!

-Crib Goch, which means red ridge, is an knife-edged ridge at an altitude of 923 m, definitely a scrambling haven.
+Crib Goch, which means red ridge, is a knife-edged ridge at an altitude of 923 m.
 Options to tackle this rugged landmark include going for the full Snowdon Horseshoe walk or heading straight for Crib Goch.
 It is important to note that this ridge is very exposed which is why it should not be underestimated.

 The 14 Peaks Route links the 14 highest peaks in Wales which are: Foel Fras (942m), Foel Grach (974m), Carnedd Llewellyn (1064m), Yr Elen (961m)

 Carnedd Dafydd (1044m), Pen Yr Ole Wen (979m), Tryfan (917m), Glyder Fach (994m), Glyder Fawr (999m), Elidir Fawr (942m), Crib Goch (921m), Garnedd Ugain (1065m), Snowdon/Yr Wyddfa (1085m).
 Usually, the traditional traverse of this route is done in 24-hours.
-However, to really enjoy it, take this 3-day guided tour of the 14 peaks and enjoy stopping on the way to admire the stunning wilderness!
+However, to really enjoy it, you can take a longer tour and enjoy stopping on the way to admire the stunning wilderness!

-Due to the relatively moderate weather conditions, Snowdonia is perfect to visit year round with August being the hottest month and January the coldest, November the wettest month, and April the driest.
+Due to the relatively moderate weather conditions, Snowdonia is perfect to visit year-round with August being the hottest month and January the coldest, November the wettest month, and April the driest.
 It is also possible to experience all four seasons in one day, so you must be ready for different climatic scenarios every time you go out.

-In winter, from December to March, it occasionally snows, however average daytime temperatures are between 8°C and 9°C. In spring, from March to May, average daytime temperatures are between 9°C and 14°C. Summer is peak season and goes from June to September with average daytime temperatures between 17°C and 19°C. Finally, autumn, between the months of September and November is a stunning season to visit Snowdonia due to the colors, and enjoys average daytime temperatures between 11°C and 17°C.
+In winter, from December to March, it occasionally snows, however average daytime temperatures are between 8°C and 9°C. In spring, from March to May, average daytime temperatures are between 9°C and 14°C. Summer is peak season and goes from June to September with average daytime temperatures between 17°C and 19°C. Finally, autumn, between the months of September and November is a stunning season to visit Snowdonia due to the colors and enjoys average daytime temperatures between 11°C and 17°C.

 You can get to Snowdonia by plane most conveniently from Manchester, by train from London, by ferry to Holyhead from Dublin or by car.
 There are three airports in the region: Anglesey, Caernarfon, and the Royal Aerospace Establishment.
-Once in Snowdonia you can also take the local sherpa buses to move around.
+Once in Snowdonia, you can also take the local sherpa buses to move around.

 Stay up-to-date on the best adventures!